Living Healthy with a Chronic Condition

 Feel Better.
 Be in control.
 Do the things you want to do.

-The program is a six session, peer-led health education program for people and/or their caregivers with any type of ongoing health condition and complements the care of the healthcare that person may already be receiving.
+The programs are a six session, peer-led health education program for people and/or their caregivers with any type of ongoing health condition and complements the care of the healthcare that person may already be receiving.

 Topics covered include:

 - Making weekly action plans, sharing experiences, and helping each other solve problems they encounter in creating and carrying out their self-management program

 - Decision-making and problem-solving skills

 - Techniques to deal with emotional problems such as frustration, stress, fatigue, isolation

 - Developing an appropriate exercise plan for maintaining and improving strength